-The Spurgeon Model
+The Spurgeon Model of Ministry

 Enter the 19th Century.
 The Puritan vein of theology which had coursed through the Reformed English Church had greatly diminished.
 Only a few churches still held to those forlorn doctrines.
 The industrial revolution was changing life in England.
 Factory work was replacing farm work, and more people were moving from the country sides to the cities.
 You could now be whatever you set your mind to, success was now at an arm’s reach.
 Although religion was still vibrant in England during this time, much of it had become liberalized, influenced by the changes brought by the industrial age.
 Churches were now preaching a man-focused doctrine – a much different doctrine than the Puritans – which catered to the ‘pull-up-your-bootstraps’ philosophy accompanying the revolution taking place.
 The pulpit was being replaced with a stage and sermons with entertainment driven services.

 But there was a man; well according to his age he would have been seen as a boy, but his maturity was that of one twice his age.
 At the age of 15, Spurgeon was persuaded of Christianity when a snow storm forced him to enter a small church with only a handful of people in attendance.
 The Pastor was unable to make it that morning, so a lay preacher preached on Isaiah 45:22: “Look unto Me, and be saved…” During his message, he set his eye on young Charles and pressed, “Young man, look to Jesus Christ.
 Look!
 Look!
 Look!
 You have nothing to do but to look and live.”
 At that moment, the Holy Spirit brought faith to Charles Spurgeon.